Unknown6656/F18-HUD/readme.md

     ```bash
     python tools/icao-airport-skyvector.py
     ```

 > [!NOTE]
-    > Note that this will take a _very_ long time, as SkyVector is not the fastest site to crawl.
+> Note that the second method will take a _very_ long time, as SkyVector is not the fastest site to crawl.
+> Furthermore, SkyVector does not seem to have as many airports as OurAirports.

 Independent of the method used, the list of airports will be written to `js/airports.js`.